mandrasch/my-ddev-lab/docs/tutorials/cms-and-frameworks/wordpress.md

 [Timber](https://upstatement.com/timber/) "helps you create fully-customized WordPress themes faster with more sustainable code.
 With Timber, you write your HTML using the Twig Template Engine separate from your PHP files.".

-I created some example repositories, v2 is currently in beta:
+I created some example repositories, v2 is currently in beta and my demo is not fully functional yet:

 - https://github.com/mandrasch/ddev-wp-timber-v1 (stable)
 - https://github.com/mandrasch/ddev-wp-timber-v2 (beta)

+## Connect with community 🤗

+There is a dedicated #WordPress-Channel on [DDEV discord](https://discord.gg/hCZFfAMc5k)!